L7R7/gitlab-ci-build-statuses/README.md

     docker run -p 8282:8282 l7r7/gitlab-ci-build-statuses:latest

-You can set the environment variables `-e` flag.
+You can set the environment variables using the `-e` flag.

 ### API
-Currently, the app exposes two endpoints:
+The app exposes the following endpoints:
-* `/statuses`: Responds an HTML page that shows the current statuses of the pipelines
+* `/statuses`: Responds with an HTML page that shows the current statuses of the pipelines
 * `/health`: Responds with a status indicating if the app is ready to serve requests
+* `/metrics`: Returns [Prometheus](https://prometheus.io/) application metrics